-The development proposal for the National Capital Business Park in this application has been designed to protect and preserve sensitive environmental features within the property to the fullest extent practicable.
-Approximately $20 \pm acres$ of developable land will be conveyed to the Maryland-National Capital Park and

-Planning Commission for active recreation purposes.
+The proposed amendment for the National Capital Business Park in this application has been designed to protect and preserve sensitive environmental features within the property to the fullest extent practicable.
+Approximately 20 ± acres of developable land will be conveyed to M-NCPPC for active recreation purposes.
 Moreover, the project has been designed to locate future development in a way that would not negatively impact Leeland Road, a designated scenic roadway.